Help Us Save the Citadelle Henry Archives Project in Haiti

 “The prize came as a big surprise,” said Michèle Pierre-Louis, FOKAL’s president and Ayiti Demen’s board chair.
 In a video broadcast during the ceremony on Feb 28, 2022, she emphasizes FOKAL’s commitment to improving the lives of Haitians.
 “You can sense the solidarity that exists among them.
 You can sense also the precariousness in which they are living.
 And that’s why the support we give to those communities is so important to us.”

+FOKAL is a private foundation established in 1995 in Haiti.
+It has several programs in education, development, and arts and culture, which it runs cooperatively with the local organizations.
+Our fundraising efforts at Ayiti Demen provide much-needed financial support to many of the FOKAL’s programs.
 By receiving the 2022 Zayed Award for Human Fraternity, shared with Jordan’s King Abdullah II and Queen Rania, FOKAL joins the shortlist of outstanding recipients such as Pope Francis, the head of the Catholic Church, and Antonio Gúterres, the Secretary-general of the United Nations.
 A monetary prize of $1 million dollars is given to the awardees.

 When we give, we give big